dterstege/dterstege.github.io/_pages/about.md

 I am a neuroscience PhD candidate studying under the supervison of [Dr. Jonathan Epp](https://epplab.com).
 The Epp Lab is a part of the Hotchkiss Brain Institute within the University of Calgary's Cumming School of Medicine.

+I obtained a BSc from the University of Prince Edward Island, where I completed an honours thesis under the joint supervision of Drs.
+Catherine Ryan and Tracy Doucette.
+Here, I studied the relative preference for scotoxais vs thigmotaxis in the zebrafish stress response behaviour.
+During this time, I also concurrently worked in the lab of Dr. R Andrew Tasker, where I used behavioural pharmacology to assess antidepressant effects of several herbal compounds in rodent models.

+During my graduate studies, my research has focused on intrinsic and extrinsic means of modulating the networks which underlie memory storage.

 ---

 ## Academic Interests